 At sportsbooks that use American odds, you’re going to see negative and positive numbers.
 When you come across a listing with negative odds, such as -110, that is an indicator that the oddsmakers believe that side is the favorite.

 The negative number indicates how much money you would have to wager in order to win $100 on a correct bet.
 A positive number, then, indicates how much you would stand to win if you wagered $100.
-Let’s take a look at an example of a moneyline bet from the NFL:
+Let’s take a look at an example of a NFL bet you might see at DraftKings Arizona:

 - Arizona Cardinals -120